 In this step, we will identify the five panels of the IKEA EKET cabinet.

-This panel is the back panel of the cabinet, you can see it’s a very thin panel, let’s put this aside for now.
+This panel is the cabinet’s back panel; you can see it’s a very thin panel; let’s put this aside for now.
 The other panels are the main cabinet panels.
 You can identify the top and bottom by their plastic dowels.

-If you look closely, you can see that one of the panels has a number 1 on its side, this number indicates the top panel.
-The other panel with the plastic dowels is the bottom panel, let’s put aside the top panel for now.
-Let’s place the bottom panel in the centre of our worktable.
+If you look closely, you can see that one of the panels has a number 1 on its side, indicating the top panel.
+The other panel with the plastic dowels is the bottom panel; let’s put aside the top panel for now.
+Let’s place the bottom panel in the center of our worktable.

 Make sure that you align the back panels’ groove.
-On the right panel, we’ll drill a hole to fit the fan.
+Next, we’ll drill a hole in the right panel to fit the fan.
 On the left panel, we’ll drill three ventilation holes.
-Finally, we will drill four dowel holes on each side panel to fit the wooden dowels which will be used to hang the meat from.
+Finally, we will drill four dowel holes on each side panel to fit the wooden dowels, which will be used to hang the meat.

-Make sure to identify the back, bottom and top side of the panel in order to know where to measure as the fan will be mounted on the bottom of this panel.
-As we have this panel now, you are looking at the inside of the cabinet, we’ll measure on the outside.
+Make sure to identify the panel’s back, bottom, and top sides to know where to measure, as the fan will be mounted on the bottom of this panel.
+As we have this panel now, you are looking at the inside of the cabinet; we’ll measure the outside.

-In order to measure, we’ll turn over the panel, but be aware, now the bottom side is on the opposite side.
-The fan will be placed at 10 cm or 3.94″ distance from the bottom.
-Let’s put two markers in order to align our tape measure when we measure to identify the centre of the panel.
+To measure, we’ll turn over the panel, but be aware; now the bottom side is on the opposite side.
+The fan will be placed at a 10 cm or 3.94″ distance from the bottom.
+Let’s put two markers to align our tape measure when we measure to identify the center of the panel.

 2.2.
 Drill the fan hole

-Let’s now drill the fan hole using our 89 mm or 3.5” hole saw, the size is of course chosen in relation to the dimension of your fan.
+Let’s now drill the fan hole using our 89 mm or 3.5” hole saw; the size is, of course, chosen by the dimension of your fan.

-You can see we used carton to elevate our working spot, you can use anything as long as you have some free space under the panel’s drilling area, in order to not drill through your working bench.
+We used cartons to elevate our working spot; you can use anything as long as you have some free space under the panel’s drilling area to not drill through your working bench.

-Make sure you can see the measured and indicated spot from the previous step.
-Now we’ll take our drill which has the hole saw attached to and align the drill point with the measured spot on the panel.
+Make sure you see the measured and indicated spot from the previous step.
+Now we’ll take our drill, with the hole saw attached, and align the drill point with the measured spot on the panel.

-Once your drill is aligned correctly, you can start drilling but make sure you put the hole saw level with the panel, and don’t drill too fast to make sure the panel doesn’t get too hot from the friction caused by the drilling.
+Once your drill is aligned correctly, you can start drilling but make sure you put the hole saw level with the panel, and don’t drill too fast to ensure the panel doesn’t get too hot from the friction caused by the drilling.

-Also, drill only halfway through the panel as we’ll drill the remaining part from the other side of the panel.
-This in order to have as least chipped paint as possible.
+Also, drill only halfway through the panel, as we’ll drill the remaining part from the other side.
+This is to have as least chipped paint as possible.

-So turn the panel and use the small hole to align your hole saw from this side, now gently start drilling again until you feel you got through.
+So turn the panel and use the small hole to align your hole saw from this side; gently start drilling again until you feel you got through.

-If the whole piece isn’t coming out yet, don’t use force, but just turn over the panel again and gently drill again from this side.
+If the whole piece isn’t coming out yet, don’t use force; turn over the panel again and gently drill from this side.